AntonioBisconti/personal_blog/content/post/primo-post.md

     caption= "Attrattore di lorentz" # display caption under cover imageWidth = 2
     imageHeight = 2
-    relative= true # when using page bundles set this to true hiddenInList= true # only hide on current single page
+    relative= false # when using page bundles set this to true hiddenInList= true # only hide on current single page